eldstal/cardcinogen/README.md

 $ pip install -r requirements.txt
 ```

+On linux, requires font-config to locate installed fonts.
+The two supplied templates use the Liberation Sans TTF font (https://fedorahosted.org/liberation-fonts/)

 ## Supported Games
 Any game with cards that are identical in style but unique in text.